Dhrub Thakur | Company Secretary – Head Legal Compliance | Maier+Vidorno

 Doing business in India is not easy.
 There are many complexities involved – especially when you set up your business.
-This article explains the options that are available to you, to set up your business, during your India market entry.

-- Incorporation of a Pvt.
-Ltd. Company
+- Incorporation of a Private Limited Company

 - Setting up of a Branch office